anytizer/ocunit/README.md

 Merchant oriented test scripts for OpenCart based on PHPUnit.

 __WARNING__: Never execute these tests against your live database or in server environment.
-It is likely to override the product information, pricing, session and more.
+It is likely to override the product information, pricing, images, session and more.
 Always choose a database that is not in production.
 The database may never return to its original state.

 This project is NOT about developing the core OpenCart but the implementation of OpenCart to run a store.